Digital-Business-Council/Digital-Business-Council.github.io/pages/business-identifiers.md

 There are also many technological, industrial, chambers of commerce and regional schemes that depend on the context of use.

-None of these schemes in isolation can address the universal identification of all businesses required for the Council’s interoperability Framework.
+None of these schemes in isolation can address the universal identification of all businesses required for the Councilâ€™s interoperability Framework.

 The Council has no intention of developing another identification scheme.
-The Council’s strategy is to recognise a range of different business identification schemes and provide an approved list of those recognised schemes based on international standards.
+The Councilâ€™s strategy is to recognise a range of different business identification schemes and provide an approved list of those recognised schemes based on international standards.